Did you know you've got a built-in way of measuring just the right amount of water for cooking steamed rice? It's called your finger.

 - Rinse and drain rice two or three times to wash off excess coating.

-- Add enough water to just cover the rice; shake gently to level things out.
+- Add enough water to just cover the rice; shimmy the pot gently to level things out.

-- Rest the tip of your middle finger on top of the rice, and add more water until it reaches the first joint of your middle finger.
+- Dip the tip of your middle finger into the pot until it just touches the top of the rice, and add more water until it reaches the first joint of your middle finger.

 Boom.
 You've got the correct water-to-rice ratio for perfectly steamed rice.